cplusx/layout_diffuse/README.md

 ```

 2. Use [Gradio](https://gradio.app/) to use LayoutDiffuse.
-Gradio has not supported bounding box input yet, so you will need to specify the COCO image that you want to sample.
+Gradio has not supported bounding box input yet, so we current support to upload a reference image and generating an image with the same layout.
+The layout is detected by a YOLOv5 model. **NOTE**: If not providing openai api key, it will use default text prompt by concatenating the class labels (e.g. person, dog, car, etc.), the result may have semantic meaningless background
 ```
 pip install gradio
 python run_gradio.py -c configs/cocostuff_SD2_1.json --openai_api_key [OPENAI_API_KEY]